COVID-19 (Novel Coronavirus) agency guidance

 - Are you considering how each scenario will impact your agency’s risk profile for other H&S risks (see “review other risks” section below)?

-- Do you know, and have you documented, what controls your agency will implement at each alert level (for covid-19 and other risks)?
+- Do you know, and have you documented, what controls your agency will implement at each alert level (for covid-19 and other associated risks)?

 - Are you regularly engaging with contractors, suppliers and other relevant PCBUs?

 - Does your planning include how you will manage an exposure or suspected exposure to Covid-19, including a system to collect information to support contact tracing?

 - Are you communicating regularly with workers, volunteers and other people affected, including customers?

 - Are line managers trained, competent and prepared to give advice and support at each alert level and throughout transition?